blindner6/MST_sourceapp/README.md

 The pipeline uses several hard-coded paths for various software and thus cannot be packaged for distribution yet.

 Current version supports only human, chicken, cow, pig, and sewage fecal sources.

+For this beta build, do not use source names anywhere in your alphanumeric sample identifier (e.g., don't use chicken001 as a sample name).